 Why Do I Need an Advance Medical Directive?

-An advance medical directive is a legal document in which you can give someone you trust authority to make medical decisions for you if you become unable to do so yourself.
+An advance medical directive is a legal document that allows you to appoint a medical agent who has the authority to make medical decisions for you if you become incapacitated.
 This document is often brought up with elder care and elder planning, but we all know that anything can happen to anyone at any time.
 You may be young and healthy, but that doesn’t guarantee you won’t be in an accident or experience a debilitating illness.

 Let’s say that you are involved in a car crash that puts you into a coma.
 Since you are not coherent enough to interact with doctors about your care, you’ll need someone else to do this for you.
 But if you have not given legal authority to anyone in your life, no one, not even your parents or your spouse, has the legal right to make decisions about your medical care.

-That’s reason number one why you need an advance medical directive: You need to ensure your wishes for yourself are carried out even if you can’t communicate.
+That’s reason number one why you need an advance medical directive: You need to ensure your wishes are carried out even if you can’t communicate.

 This is reason number two for why you need an advance medical directive: it’s not just about you.

-Merely telling your family or friends what you want doesn’t work.
+Merely telling your family or friends your medical wishes doesn’t work.
 Doctors are not obligated to take your family or friend’s word about what you want for your medical care.
 Without legal instructions, medical professionals will stick to the treatment protocols of the medical community.
-That may not sound so bad, but depending upon what medical issue you are having, you may or may not want their go-to procedures.
+That may not sound so bad, but depending upon what medical issue you are having, you may not want their go-to procedures.

-This makes reason number three for why you need an advance medical directive: your spoken wishes do not hold power.
-Only a legal document holds power.
+This makes reason number three for why you need an advance medical directive: your spoken wishes do not hold authority.
+Only a legal document holds authority.

 As you look to the future, we encourage you to create a holistic plan for how you want to live as you get older.
-Aging presents many new opportunities and challenges, and the best way to handle them is with a plan that ensures you and your loved ones will be cared for.
-That plan must include what type of care and medical treatment you want and who will oversee carrying out your wishes if you are not able to make decisions.
+Aging presents many new opportunities and challenges, and you will need a plan that ensures you and your loved ones will be cared for.
+That plan must include what type of medical treatment you want and who will oversee carrying out your wishes if you become unable to make decisions.

-This is the fourth reason why you need an advance medical directive: it is part of the overall plan you need as you grow older.
+This is the fourth reason why you need an advance medical directive: it is part of the overall plan you need as you age.

 From “Why Do I Need an Advance Medical Directive?” to “How do I Write One?”